 In the last decade, IT infrastructure has evolved significantly.
 From small startups to established enterprises, everyone has gradually shifted their systems, data, and applications to the cloud.
 However, this transition is far from over; the tools and technologies for application delivery via containers, microservices, serverless, and other cloud-native technologies are still going through a refinement phase.

 Amidst this change, it’s important for IT teams to continue having complete visibility of every component related to their applications and the underlying infrastructure.
 This is where real-time log monitoring and analysis come in.
 In this article, we’ll discuss how you can make the most of your logs to keep your infrastructure and applications shipshape.
-We’ll briefly define common logging concepts, explain what log monitoring is, explore best practices for log management and analysis, and list the top log monitoring tools of 2020.
+We’ll briefly define common logging concepts, explain what log monitoring is, explore best practices for log management and analysis, and list the top log monitoring tools currently on the market.

 Logging Concepts: A Brief Introduction